Bentroen/GMPython/README.md

 - The [pybind11](https://github.com/pybind/pybind11) team for making Python/C++ integration such a delightful task.
 - [YellowAfterlife](https://yal.cc/) for creating [GmlCppExtFuncs](https://github.com/YAL-GameMaker-Tools/GmlCppExtFuncs) (which was immensely helpful in understanding how data can be passed to GameMaker extensions via buffers), and for being really helpful in general.
+- [DragoniteSpam](https://www.youtube.com/c/DragoniteSpam) for making the [video](https://youtu.be/yz4q9hcstdw) that brought GameMaker's boolean patch to my attention. :)

 ---